Maple Bacon Brussels Sprouts

 - Sous Vide Tri Tip Steak

-For more delicious bacon dishes, check out these recipes!
+For more delicious bacon dishes, check out these recipes, and don’t miss this post on how to make homemade bacon!

 - Grilled Bacon Wrapped Shrimp